 - Those sho have been placed under an evacuation order must leave the area immediately.

 - If you are evacuated, local officials will provide you with information about the location of a Reception Centre.
 Everyone must register at the Reception Centre and this can be done in person or online (ess.gov.bc.ca).
 This ensures that we know you are safe.
 We can then communicate this information to concerned family and friends.

-- Short term assistance for immediate needs of food, shelter, clothing and emotional support may be available at the Reception Centre.
+- Emergency Support Services: When you insurance coverage has been exhausted while you are evacuated, short term assistance for immediate needs of food, shelter, clothing and emotional support may be available at the Reception Centre.
 Emergency Support Services volunteers (ESS) provide assistance to people for the first 72 hours after a disaster.
-Assistance includes needs assessment and referral to services, short term help for food, clothing and shelter, emotional support and family reunification.

 Can I decide for myself if I have to evacuate after doing my own assessment of the situation?